Adama Bal: International career

 Bal was a member of the France national under-16 basketball team and competed at the 2019 FIBA U16 European Championship, where he averaged 6.0 points, 1.0 rebound and 1.0 assist in seven games while helping France win second place.
 He has also been a member of the national under-20 team, playing for them at the 2022 FIBA U20 European Championship.

 Professional career

-On July 1, 2025, he signed with SIG Strasbourg of the French LNB Pro A. However, on September 24, Bal left Strasbourg before playing for them.
+On July 1, 2025, Bal signed with SIG Strasbourg of the French LNB Pro A. However, on September 24, Bal left Strasbourg before playing for them.

 On October 26, 2025, it was announced that Bal would play for the Westchester Knicks of the NBA G League.

+On March 28, 2026, the Memphis Grizzlies signed Bal to a 10-day contract.
+On April 7, he re-signed with Memphis on a second 10-day contract.
+On April 10, Bal made his first career start, recording 18 points, two rebounds, and four assists in a 101–147 loss to the Utah Jazz.